Wedding Day Timeline: Everything You Need to Know

 2:30 p.m.
 Breakdown complete

-If you prefer something more low-key instead of a traditional sit-down dinner, then consider the old-school cake and punch reception.
+If you prefer something more low-key than a traditional sit-down dinner, consider the cake and punch reception.
 Back in the day, these types of celebrations were pretty common—wedding ceremonies were usually held in a church, followed by a cake and punch reception in the church basement.
-But these days, couples are putting a modern spin on the idea, serving an array of tasty hors d'oeuvres, sweets, and drinks in lieu of a sit-down dinner (and no, you don't have to serve only cake and punch!).
-Also, contrary to popular belief, a cake and punch reception does not mean a dry wedding—you can certainly provide alcoholic drinks as a part of your beverage offerings.
-Since the point of this style of reception is to serve small bites and sweets instead of a full meal, be sure to schedule your reception in the afternoon, when serving cake and punch (and other lighter fare) makes the most sense.
+These days, couples are putting a modern spin on the idea, serving an array of tasty hors d'oeuvres, sweets, and drinks in lieu of a sit-down dinner.
+And contrary to popular belief, a cake and punch reception does not mean a dry wedding.
+Since you won’t be serving a full meal, schedule your reception in the afternoon.

 9:00 a.m.
 Bride begins hair and makeup